jorgoncalves/ISEP.ODSOFT.202122/odsoft/class_assignment_part2/task4_scripted_pipeline_parallel_build/report_task4.md

 The presented class assignment is done under the context of the below task context.

-**Task 4** - ask 4 Configure a Jenkins Pipeline using a Scripted Pipeline, to perform a parallel build.
+**Task 4** - Configure a Jenkins Pipeline using a Scripted Pipeline, to perform a parallel build.

 As for the pipeline stages, it was given the following Stages: